-Jacqueline Pfeffer Merrill is a program officer at the American Council of Trustees and Alumni.
+Jacqueline Pfeffer Merrill is director of the Campus Free Expression Project at the Bipartisan Policy Center.
+Earlier in her career, she was Executive Director of the Fund for Academic Renewal, a program of the American Council of Trustees and Alumni.
 She has been an adviser to Washington think tanks and educational nonprofit organizations.
 Prior to her work in the nonprofit sector, Jacqueline served on the faculties of St. John’s College and the College of William & Mary.
-She has published articles about political philosophy, social issues, and bioethics in journals such as The New Atlantis, Society, and Philanthropy.
+She has published articles about political philosophy, philanthropy, and higher education in journals such as The New Atlantis, Society, and Philanthropy.

-Jacqueline earned her M.A. and Ph.D. in political science from Duke University and her B.A., also in political science, from The University of Calgary.
+Jacqueline earned her M.A. and Ph.D.
+Duke University and her B.A. from the University of Calgary.

-Jacqueline is a board member for the Maryland Correctional Institution for Women College Program Foundation, and she has taught in the college program at Maryland’s only prison for women.
-She lives with her husband and their children in Silver Spring, Maryland.
+Jacqueline is a trustee of the American Academy of Liberal Education.
+She was a trustee and president of Advocates for the Goucher Prison Education Partnership, and she has taught in the college program at Maryland’s only prison for women.
+She lives with her husband and their children in Takoma Park, Maryland.